Brunch & Batter

 Jump to Recipe Print Recipe

-Move over tomato, there's a new fruit in town!
-This Strawberry Balsamic BLT is made with fresh seasonal strawberries, balsamic vinegar, crispy lettuce, savory bacon, and then piled high in between two toasty slices of hearty bread.
-It's a unique way to showcase all the sweetness of strawberries.
+This Strawberry BLT Sandwich is made with fresh, seasonal strawberries, balsamic vinegar, crispy lettuce, peppery bacon, and then piled high between two toasty slices of hearty bread.
+It's a unique way to upgrade the classic BLT sandwich.

-If you're thinking, "No way you're replacing my tomatoes with strawberries", then you should pull up a chair and listen carefully.
-I am, I did, and you my friends, will love it!
-The strawberries come alive with a touch of sweet balsamic, and when paired with savory bacon, well that's just heaven in my books.
+If you're thinking, "No way am I replacing my tomatoes with strawberries," pull up a chair and hear me out.
+I did it, and trust me, you're going to love it.
+The strawberries come alive with a touch of sweet balsamic, and when paired with savory bacon, it's pure heaven in my book.

 Jump to: